More about: Best Things To Do In Rome

 24. Study the nooks and crannies of the Jewish Quarter and Tiber Island

-If there is a place that conveys tranquility, tradition and a lot of authenticity, this is the Jewish Quarter of Rome.
+If there is a place that conveys tranquility, tradition and authenticity, this is the Jewish Quarter of Rome.
 You will find it in the heart of the city and although it is not very large, it is an ideal place to take a walk, have an ice cream or taste a typical sweet in their local bakeries.

-Also take the opportunity to cross the bridge to the Tiber Island, a beautiful spot to watch the sunset after a long day of walking in the most beautiful city in the world.
+You can learn all the history of this place if you book a tour of the Jewish Ghetto, and take the opportunity to cross the bridge to the Tiber Island, a beautiful spot to watch the sunset after a long day of walking in the most beautiful city in the world.

 Choose your travel dates wisely